No description

 Apply configuration to the current host:

-sudo nixos-rebuild switch --flake .#strider
+sudo nixos-rebuild switch --flake .#molly

 sudo nixos-rebuild switch --flake .#wintermute